 30/100 = 0.3 minutes per call.

-Being the customer-facing part of the organization, call centers need to maintain a high level of productivity and efficiency to improve customer satisfaction.
+Being the customer-facing part of the organization, call centers need to maintain a high level of productivity and efficiency to improve their contact center services.

 Do you measure your call center productivity the right way?
 What other ways do you use to measure productivity in the contact?
 Let us know in the comments.